 Currently the Phillips-Van Heusen company owns the Hilfiger Corporation as well as Calvin Klein.
 It seems that this has pushed up the prices of the suits, but I don’t see too many differences as far as style goes.

 This could be a result of materials and styling being improved on, or it could just be a business decision.
 Either way, you’ll pay more for a suit with the Tommy Hilfiger name on it in 2011 than you would have in 2008.

-These suits have a traditional cut with a hard emphasis on three button models.
-Modernly spaced pinstripes with subtle coloring and virginally high neck lines with single vents keep these models in check.
+Tommy Hilfiger suits have a traditional cut with a hard emphasis on three button models.
+Modernly spaced pinstripes with subtle coloring and high neck lines with single vents keep these models in check.

 Fabrics consist mostly of wool or wool blends.
 They have a nice basic all year round weight and a feel that makes them decent work suits.